Trivon-Paul/455-Course-Project/readme.txt

 The program handles various error conditions, such as file opening failures, memory allocation failures, invalid user input, and file writing errors.

-Run with Google Cloud Sheel example file structure Caesar.c In the commandline terminal (ensure that you are on the directory of that file located) and type of each commands below: gcc Caesar.c
+Run with Google Cloud Shell example file structure Caesar.c In the commandline terminal (ensure that you are on the directory of that file located) and type of each commands below: gcc Caesar.c
 ./a.out (or ./Caesar.out) filename => e.g. ./a.out encrypt.txt